 It doesn't attempt to find the zone for you instead it gives you the full domain name (e.g. let's

-say the zone in this example is dns.domain
+say the zone in this example is dns.domain, then TrueNAS will provide my.dns.domain instead of

 |